anandu06dev/ng4StarterKit/README.md

 # Angular strategies

-Angular's design strategies such as modules, services, entities, controllers etc. helps us to support principles of Domain-Driven Design.
+Angular's design strategies such as modules, services, controllers etc. assists us to comply with DDD principles.

 ## Modules

-It's important to maintain a clear module composition and split code into reusable blocks.
-A common practice in organising Angular modules is to classify them into three different categories (1) core-,  (2) feature- and (3) shared modules.
+It is mandatory to maintain a clear module structure and split code into reusable blocks.
+It is a common practice Angular is to classify modules into three different categories (1) core-,  (2) feature- and (3) shared modules.
 The **core module** shares it's content (services) application wide as singletons.
 While **feature modules** encapsulate blocks of code that is not intended to be used outside that module, makes **feature modules** a good candidate for the **bounded context** pattern. **Shared modules** contain the most commonly used code to be reused in feature modules.
-The **root module** may have an unlimited amount of feature modules.
+The **root module** may own an unlimited amount of feature modules.
 That is, the entry point is the root module.

-Angular's module system allows us to pack our domain mesh into a DDD context:
+Angular's module system gives a clean design response:

 **» Module architecture**<br/>